aladeenmf/hello-world/README.md

 # hello-world
-Hello world is always a good place to start
+Hello world is always a good place to start.
+There is always more to build.
+Always.
+Sample docs talk about earth tacos etc; so much noise.